People

 Allyson Boggess (BS, JMU, 2017) is the Laboratory Manager for the Coastal Geology Lab.
 She works behind the scenes to support CGL's lab and field activities, and runs the Sedimentology & Gamma Lab Cost Center.
 After earning her bachelor's degree in Geology from James Madison University, she participated in the NAGT/USGS Cooperative Summer Fellowship Program and later worked as a geologist at the USGS Woods Hole Coastal and Marine Science Center.the Coastal Geology Laboratory Manager as of May 2024.

-Zeman Field Photo Julia Zeman is a junior in the William & Mary Geology Department, and will be pursuing her senior or honors thesis with the Coastal Geology Lab.
-Her thesis topic is TBD, so do check back!
+Zeman Field Photo Julia Zeman is a senior in the William & Mary Geology Department, and will be pursuing her senior or honors thesis with the Coastal Geology Lab.
+Her thesis focuses on coastal foredune processes associated with beach nourishment.

 Lab Associates